ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+|your life be such as that none will believe him,
+| Drink no kind of intoxicating liquors.
+Ever live,
+‘misfortune excepted, within your income.
+When
+| you retire to bed, think over what you have been
+&#x27;doing during the day.
+Never speak lightly of re-
+\ligion.
+Make no haste to be rich, if you would
+‘prosper.
+Small and steady gains give competency,
 with tranquillity of mind.
 Never play at any kind
 of game of chance.
 Avoid temptation, through fear
 that you may not be able to withstand it.
 Earn